gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 Enter your messages so that a key and messages are separated by a comma, i.e. `key1,message1`.

 ### Dropping a Kafka topic
-A Kafka topic can be droped using the `kafka-topics` utility with the `--delete` option.
+A Kafka topic can be dropped using the `kafka-topics` utility with the `--delete` option.

 ```
 kafka-topics --zookeeper zookeeper-1:2181 --delete --topic test-topic